Review: Def by Temptation (1990) – Nightstream

 Written, produced, directed by and starring James Bond III, Def by Temptation is one of those films that was in every video store you went into back in the day.
 And, thanks to a small role by Samuel L. Jackson, in every DVD bargain bin.
 These days though it’s been somewhat forgotten, in no small part due to bad home media copies.
 I hadn’t seen it in nearly twenty years, so when Vinegar Syndrome’s restored print showed up as part of Nightstream Retro I decided to check it out.

 Joel (James Bond III, The Fish That Saved Pittsburgh, School Daze) is about to become a minister just like his late father (Samuel L. Jackson, Snakes On A Plane, Kong: Skull Island).
 However, he’s beginning to have a crisis of faith.
 His Grandma (Minnie Gentry, Black Caesar, Bad Lieutenant) can sense it, and warns him that he’s about to be tested.
 Joel decides he needs to take a vacation and see his old friend K (Kadeem Hardison, A Different World, White Men Can’t Jump) in New York City.

 The film does have several good scenes.
 Much of the material with Dougy (Bill Nunn, Spiderman, Candyman: Farewell to the Flesh) an inept agent from an X-Files type FBI operation is funny.
-And the effects, which includes a Videodrome reference, are cheap.
-But they have that low budget 80s look that brings a smile to the face.
+And the effects, which include a Videodrome reference, are cheap.
+But they have that low-budget 80s look that brings a smile to the face.
 And R&B fans can watch for appearances by Melba Moore as a psychic as well as Freddie Jackson and Najee as themselves.